Italian literature: Minor writers

-In the 16th century there were not a few didactic works.
-In his poem Le Api Giovanni Rucellai approaches the perfection of Virgil.
-His style is clear and light, and he adds interest to his book by frequent allusions to the events of the time.
+In the 16th century, there were not a few didactic works.
+In his poem Le Api Giovanni di Bernardo Rucellai approaches the perfection of Virgil.
 The most important didactic work, however, is Castiglione's Cortigiano, in which he imagines a discussion in the palace of the dukes of Urbino between knights and ladies as to what gifts a perfect courtier requires.
 This book is valuable as an illustration of the intellectual and moral state of the highest Italian society in the first half of the 16th century.

-Of the novelists of the 16th century, the two most important were Grazzini, and Matteo Bandello; the former as playful and bizarre as the latter is grave and solemn.
-Bandello was a Dominican friar and a bishop, but that notwithstanding his novels were very loose in subject, and that he often holds up the ecclesiastics of his time to ridicule.
+Of the novelists of the 16th century, the two most important were Grazzini, and Matteo Bandello.
+Bandello was a Dominican friar and a bishop, but that notwithstanding his novels were very loose in subject, and he often held up the ecclesiastics of his time to ridicule.

-At a time when admiration for qualities of style, the desire for classical elegance, was so strong as in the 16th century, much attention was naturally paid to translating Latin and Greek authors.
 Among the very numerous translations of the time those of the Aeneid and of the Pastorals of Longus the Sophist by Annibale Caro are still famous; as are also the translations of Ovid's Metamorphoses by Giovanni Andrea dell' Anguillara, of Apuleius's The Golden Ass by Firenzuola, and of Plutarch's Lives and Moralia by Marcello Adriani.

-The 17th century: A period of decadence
+17th century: the Baroque period

-From about the Treaty of Cateau-Cambresis (1559), after which centuries of domination of foreign nations over Italy followed, began a period of decadence in Italian literature.
-Tommaso Campanella was tortured by the Inquisition, and Giordano Bruno was burned at the stake.
-Cesare Balbo says that, if the happiness of the masses consists in peace without industry, if the nobility's consists in titles without power, if princes are satisfied by acquiescence in their rule without real independence, without sovereignty, if literary men and artists are content to write, paint and build with the approbation of their contemporaries, but to the contempt of posterity, if a whole nation is happy in ease without dignity and the tranquil progress of corruption, then no period ever was so happy for Italy as the 140 years from the Peace of Cateau Cambrésis to the War of the Spanish Succession.
+The Treaty of Cateau-Cambrésis in 1559 ushered in centuries of foreign domination over Italy.
 This period is known in the history of Italian literature as the Secentismo.
-Its writers resorted to exaggeration; they tried to produce effect with what in art is called mannerism or barocchism.
-Writers vied with one another in their use of metaphors, affectations, hyperbole and other oddities and draw it off from the substantial element of thought.
+Its writers deployed complex, far-fetched comparisons, paradoxes, and paralogical statements (acutezze) in order to exhibit the writer's genius and ingenuity (ingegno), and provoke wonder (meraviglia) in the reader.